Getting Started with OPEA¶

 Create and Configure a Virtual Server¶

-Step 1: Create Your Virtual Server
+Step 1: Create Virtual Server

 Open the AWS console and search for EC2 in the search bar.